Skip to main content

 There are two main ways to manage Client Accounts in Scripe:

-What to send to your client in each scenario:
+What to send to your client if you don’t have their credentials:

 Hi [Client Name],Here’s everything you need to get set up in our content workspace 👇Set-Up Steps:

-1. You’ll receive an email invitation to join a workspace in Scripe – please accept it and access it.
+1. **Accept your workspace invitation: **You’ll receive an email invitation to join your Scripe workspace.
+Simply accept the invitation and log in.

 [Your Name]